chisomkun/TodoList/Readme.md

    1. You will be given a jwt token to be used to authorize your requests
    2. You can create todo items via POST,GET and DELETE todo items via /api/todos
    3. To update an item send a PUT to: /api/todos
-   4. Use api/todos/search to get a full list of availabe todos.
+   4. Use api/todos/search to get a full list of available todos.
 You can also include query parameters limit and page to filter your todos